-If you're traveling and want to forget about roaming, the Xiaomi eSIM can be your best ally: a digital SIM that installs by scanning a QR code, without waiting for physical cards or visiting a store.
-But be aware, here's the unvarnished truth: not all Xiaomi phones have eSIM.
-It depends on the specific model and, very importantly, the region where your device was sold.
-In this guide, we'll tell you which Xiaomi, Redmi, and POCO phones truly support it, how to check in two minutes, and how to activate it step-by-step on MIUI or HyperOS.
+If you're traveling and want to forget about roaming, the Xiaomi eSIM can be your best ally: a digital SIM that is installed by scanning a QR code, without waiting for physical cards or going to a store.
+But beware, here's the unvarnished truth: not all Xiaomi phones have eSIM.
+It depends on the specific model and, very importantly, on the region where your device was sold.
+In this guide, we'll tell you which Xiaomi, Redmi, and POCO phones actually support it, how to check it in two minutes, and how to activate it step-by-step in MIUI or HyperOS.

-Let's start with the important stuff to avoid unpleasant surprises. eSIM compatibility in the Xiaomi family is not universal: it's concentrated in the most recent high-end models and, furthermore, varies by market.
-Generally, Xiaomi phones in the numbered series (Xiaomi 12, 13, 14, and later) and some Ultra and Pro models usually include eSIM in their global versions.
-In contrast, many Redmi and POCO phones do not incorporate it, relying exclusively on two physical nano-SIM slots.
+Let's start with the important stuff to avoid unpleasant surprises. eSIM compatibility in the Xiaomi family is not universal: it is concentrated in the most recent high-end models and also varies by market.
+Generally speaking, Xiaomi's numbered series (Xiaomi 12, 13, 14 and later) and some Ultra and Pro models usually include eSIM in their global versions.
+In contrast, many Redmi and POCO phones do not include it and rely exclusively on two physical nano-SIM slots.

-The regional factor is crucial: the same model reference may have eSIM in its European or global version and lack it in the version sold in China, India, or other markets.
-That's why two people with "the same Xiaomi" can have different experiences.
-The honest conclusion is clear: never assume your Xiaomi has eSIM just by the model name.
+The regional factor is decisive: the same model reference may have eSIM in its European or global version and lack it in the version sold in China, India, or other markets.
+This is why two people with "the same Xiaomi" can have different experiences.
+The honest conclusion is clear: never assume your Xiaomi has eSIM just because of the model name.
 The only reliable way is to check it yourself in the settings, as we explain below.
-If you want to delve deeper into the Android landscape, we have our guide on eSIM on Android and the general list of eSIM compatible phones.
+If you want to understand why it's worth it compared to traditional operator roaming, you can read our eSIM vs roaming comparison; and if your model doesn't have it after all, we explain what alternatives you have below.

 | Xiaomi Model | eSIM? |